 Manufacturing mode provides a measure for the specialisation of the manufacturing system, that is to which extent the manufacturing system is specially adapted for specific products.
-Mass production represents a high degree of specialisation, batch production less specialisation, while individual production represents the lowest degree of specialisation of the manufacturing system.
+Mass production represents a high degree of specialisation, batch production less specialisation, while individual not by operational considerations.
+The combined effects of these elements are best reflected by 'nationality'.

+production represents the lowest degree of specialisation of the manufacturing system.